-In a clustered deployment, at least one node in the cluster must have a DB connection configured.
+In a Clustered deployment, at least one node in the Cluster must have a DB connection configured.
 Other nodes may have their own direct connection (to the same DB), or may use another node as a proxy for persistent operations; however, the scheduler is active only on nodes with a direct connection.
-For more information about the feature, see Part VII, “Cluster”.
+For more information about the feature, see Cluster.

 Setting up a CloverDX Server’s System Database

 Choose one of the supported database systems and create a database dedicated to CloverDX Server.
 Add a user/role for Clover and grant it required rights/privileges.

 Configure common JDBC connection properties

 Some JDBC connection properties are common for all supported database systems.
 If you use a properties file for configuration, specify these properties: